WebCrew/CMS-Code-Editor/README.md

 #### With The File Manager You Can ...

-	1. rename a file
-	2. delete a file
-	3. upload a file
-	4. edit a file
+	1. rename, upload, edit or delete a file
-	5. create a folder
-	6. delete a folder
-	7. rename a folder
+	2. create, rename or delete a folder